 - Check or Money Order for $410 payable to Department of Homeland Security.

-- 2 passport style photographs.
-Write your name and I-94 number on the back of your photographs
+- Two recent passport style photographs (see specifications here); write your name and I-94 number on the back of your photographs

 - Optional: Employment letter including job description and how the employment relates to the STEM field